innoscience/passwordly/readme.md

 * `errors()` : Returns an `array` of errors resulting from a `->check()`

 ### Utility Methods
-These utility classes affect all instances of Passwordly when used.
+These utility methods affect all instances of Passwordly when used.

 * `Passwordly::setLowerPool($characterPool)` : Override the lower-case character pool
 * `Passwordly::setUpperPool($characterPool)` : Override the upper-case character pool